Are you interested in learning how to make money blogging and how to start a blog? Read below to learn exactly how I built a $1,000,000 blog.

 - Create catchy headlines – The title of your post can either bring readers to you or deter them from clicking over.

 - Learn SEO – SEO (search engine optimization) is not something I can teach in this small section.
-But, to learn SEO, I recommend taking the same course I did, Accelerate Your Blog.
+But, to learn SEO, I recommend starting with The SEO Starter Pack.

 - Make it easy for readers to browse – If you want more page views, you should make it as easy as possible for readers to read your other blog posts.
 It should be easy for readers to find your blog homepage, categories, tags, search bar, and so on.
 Also, I recommend including links in every single one of your blog posts, which helps readers easily find related topics.